dpinela/mflg/README.md

 ## Configuration

 mflg's configuration file is written in [TOML][].
-It looks for the file in each of the [XDG config directories][xdg-basedir-spec], under mflg/config.toml.
-(Only the first such file encountered is used at the moment.)
+It is found in the following location:

+- on macOS, ~/Library/Application Support/mflg/config.toml
+- on other Unixes, ~/.config/mflg/config.toml, or $XDG_CONFIG_DIR/mflg/config.toml if $XDG_CONFIG_DIR is set

 The following keys are available:

 - TabWidth: how many spaces a tab character is rendered as
 - ScrollSpeed: how many lines to scroll for each tick of the scroll wheel